A Hormone Doctor and a Nutritionist Told Me How to Lower Cortisol Levels Safely and Effectively

 (Image credit: Stocksy)

-The more workouts and the the higher the intensity, the better, right?
-Not so if we want to lower our cortisol levels.
-"The mistake people make is doing really high intensity exercise, because that's what we've been taught is exercise," says Dr Roked.
-However, lower intensity movement like walking, Pilates and yoga are great forms of exercise, which unlike HIIT workout or a full-on spin class, won't elevate your stress levels further.
+The more workouts and the higher the intensity, the better, right?
+Not necessarily if we want to lower our cortisol levels.
+"The mistake people make is doing really high intensity exercise, because that's what we've been taught exercise is," says Dr Roked.
+However, lower intensity movement like walking, pilates and yoga are great forms of exercise, which, unlike a HIIT workout or full-on spin class, won't elevate your stress levels further.

-"When I see patients with high cortisol, I ask 'So do you do yoga?' and they can be like, 'No, I don't really like yoga.
+"When I see patients with high cortisol, I ask 'So do you do yoga?' and they will often respond 'No, I don't really like yoga.
 It's too slow, I can't focus on meditation, because my mind's quite busy'," she says.
 However, if you have a high cortisol, these are the exact forms of exercise you should be doing.
-"It's really about carving out small pockets of time to be doing more gentle, mindful things," says Dr Roked.
+"It's really about carving out moments to do more gentle, mindful things," says Dr Roked.
 "I have a patient who runs a lot very intensely, so I asked her if she could maybe run for less time and a bit less intensely.
 So it's just about changing your routine up a little bit."

 Woman in cafe concentrating